Two-field inflation from one complex scalar with symmetry breaking: Motions of inflaton with symmetry breaking

-The direction of $\hat{e}_\perp$ is chosen so that $\eta_\perp\geq 0$.
-We can use the EOMs to show that the above expression of the vertical unit vector is equivalent to $K^{ab}J_{bc}\hat{e}_\parallel^c$ with some asymmetric $J_{ab}$, which is another expression according to the definition of perpendicular to $\hat{e}_\parallel$.
-In the case of two-dimensional field space, a simple solution is $J_{ab}=\sqrt{\det K}/v\epsilon_{ab}$, where $\epsilon_{ab}$ is the totally asymmetric tensor.
-Note that all of the above quantities are written in terms of fields and their derivatives through the potential $V$ and the field space metric $K_{ab}$, which values are obtained by solving the equations of motion \eqref{formula:phiEoM} and \eqref{formula:chiEoM}.
+The direction of $\hat{\bm{e}}_\perp$ is chosen such that $\eta_\perp\geq 0$.
+By using the EOMs, one can show that the above expression for the perpendicular unit vector is equivalent to $K^{ab}J_{bc}\hat{e}_\parallel^c$ with some antisymmetric $J_{ab}$, which is another representation consistent with the definition of being perpendicular to $\hat{e}_\parallel$.
+In the case of a two-dimensional field space, a simple choice is $J_{ab}=\sqrt{\det K}/v\epsilon_{ab}$, where $\epsilon_{ab}$ is the totally antisymmetric tensor.
+Note that all of the above quantities are written in terms of the fields and their derivatives through the potential $V$ and the field-space metric $K_{ab}$, whose values are obtained by solving the equations of motion \eqref{formula:phiEoM} and \eqref{formula:chiEoM}.